xiuyilou/TACO/README.md

     calibrated_advantage = advantage
 ```

-Non-positive advantages are preserved unchanged to maintain the suppression signal from failed trajectories.

 ### `verl/workers/actor/dp_actor.py`

 TACO is applied using current-policy `log_prob` and `entropy` before the PPO clipped surrogate update.